Income Tax Requirements of F-1 International Students

 The U.S. federal government and the State of Michigan tax income persons in the United States earn on an annual basis.
 The period taxed for most persons is the calendar year and taxes owed must be paid by mid-April.

 The IRS Volunteer Income Tax Assistance (VITA) Program has trained volunteers who help low to moderate income people who cannot prepare their own tax returns.
+Be sure to ask if they are trained in 1040NR-EZ forms.

 NOTE: All F-1 students and their F-2 dependents must complete Form 8843 and send it to the Internal Revenue Service, even if they did not work.